rndlabs/cow-docs/docs/4_off-chain-services/solvers/2_type-of-solvers.md

 ![](/img/MIP Solver.png)

 At the moment, this solver only has access to Uni v2 style liquidity.
-More complex AMM's (e.g., Uni v3 style pools) cannot be easily modeled using linear constraints and are therefore not supported by this solver yet.
+More complex AMM's (e.g., Uni v3 style pools) cannot be easily modelled using linear constraints and are therefore not supported by this solver yet.

 **Addresses:**